Renaker: Trinity Islands

 Renaker took over two parcels of land which had been earmarked for development for many years, tabling a proposal for four towers; the tallest reaching 183 metres.
 The Trinity Islands buildings were designed by long-term Renaker collaborator, SimpsonHaugh.
 The four towers will deliver 1,920 apartments.
 Construction commenced in 2023, with the second-tallest building topping out in July 2025.

 Greengate

 A 41-storey apartment building named Parkside was approved by Salford City Council in 2023.
 It will deliver 518 homes and is being touted as the final tower to be built by Renaker in the Greengate cluster.
 The scheme is designed by Denton Corker Marshall.
+Groundworks commenced in late 2025.

 The company is also restoring a Victorian bathhouse which is situated within the cluster of towers, as a community asset and potential commercial opportunity.
 It could also be restored to its original use as a swimming pool facility.

 Controversies

 Affordable housing contributions and GMCA loans

 Renaker has received a total of £615 million from the Greater Manchester Housing Investment Fund, a fund which is controlled by the Greater Manchester Combined Authority (GMCA), for use in developments across Greater Manchester which accounts for over half of the amount lent to developers across the region.
 A rival landowner, Aubrey Weis, brought a case against the GMCA alleging the interest rates on loans given to Renaker were too low, distorting the local property development market.
 Weis further alleged that Renaker used 'different figures' in order to avoid having a fifth of a development as designated affordable housing, which is the policy of Manchester City Council.
 Renaker has not provided any affordable housing as part of the New Jackson towers, for example.
 A later ruling from the Competitions Authority found no wrongdoing on the part of GMCA and dismissed the lawsuit brought by Weis.